huggingface/blog/mixtral.md

 ### What we don't know

 Like the previous Mistral 7B release, there are several open questions about this new series of models.
-In particular, for pertaining, we have no information about the size of the dataset, its composition, or how it was preprocessed.
+In particular, we have no information about the size of the dataset used for pretraining, its composition, or how it was preprocessed.

 Similarly, for the Mixtral instruct model, no details have been shared about the fine-tuning datasets or the hyperparameters associated with SFT and DPO.